hongxin/csmath-2021/README.md

 ## Homework and the Course Paper
 Please hand out your 1 [course paper](coursepaper/README.md) and [5 selected homework](hw/README.md) (or exercises) by 2021-06-01.

-All homework and exercises must be implemented in Python and with TensorFlow (optionally)
+All homework and exercises must be implemented in Python and/or with TensorFlow (optionally)

 ## Content